threefoldfoundation/info_sdk/src/2_gettingstarted/getting_started_get_tft.md

 - [TFTA](https://github.com/threefoldfoundation/tft-stellar/#tfta)

-## Getting some tokens

-The FreeTFT's is a special token that has been created to allow developers and interested parties to play with the grid for free using free capacity by certain farmers.
+## Purchasing TFT and TFTA

-To get yourself FreeTFTs and TFTs on testnet network you can follow the following steps where you create a wallet and configure it:
+To purchase TFT and TFTA on testnet network, you can follow the following steps where you create a wallet and configure it:

 ## From the admin dashboard